InTaVia/source-dataset-conversion/SBI_dataset/README.md

 # Conversion of the SBI data to the InTaVia RDF graph

+This project provides the Conversion of the SBI data to the InTaVia RDF graph.

+The example (subset) converted data is available in the `sbi.ttl` file.

+## Running the converter

-This project uses the following requirements:
+The converter has the following requirements:

 - `Python 3.10`
 - `pipenv`